 Naturally, hormones are a pretty big deal when it comes to telling our cells where to focus their energy.
 A few key hormones worth noting are:

-Oestrogen is the key female sex hormone that contributes towards our ‘get up and go’ drive, and plays a critical role in energy balance.
+- Oestrogen: which contributes towards our ‘get up and go’ drive, and is beneficial for our energy levels in the right amounts.
 Oestrogen is at its lowest in the few days before your period begins (hence why you may feel sleepier during this time), but begins to rise shortly after.

 Outside of hormones, there may be other factors behind your fatigue, such as: